NaomiEisen/Dictionary-Program_JavaFX/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred Java IDE.
-3. Run the main application file (`Main.java` or similar) to launch the JavaFX dictionary application.
+3. Run the main application file (`Dictionary.java`) to launch the JavaFX dictionary application.
 4. Explore the features mentioned above to manage and interact with the dictionary.

 ## Technologies Used